Kourtney Kardashian: How She’s Doing After Brief Hospitalization That Had Travis Barker Racing Home

-Kourtney Kardashian is recovering after a short time spent in the hospital, according to a new report from People.
-While the reason for the hospitalization wasn’t revealed, sources close to the reality star, 44, revealed that she’s returned home.
-The new report comes just days after her husband Travis Barker, 47, rushed back to the U.S. from his tour with Blink-182 for an “urgent family matter.”
+Kourtney Kardashian is recovering after a short time spent in the hospital over the weekend.
+The hospitalization led her husband, Travis Barker to rush back to the U.S. from his tour with Blink-182 for an “urgent family matter.”

-An insider told the outlet that Kourt was “back home now with her kids” on Monday, Sep.
-4. They also revealed that she’s been recovering with her husband by her side.
-“She is feeling better.
-She is happy to have Travis back home too,” they said.
+On September 6, the reality star, 44, broke her silence on the situation in a lengthy Instagram post.

+“I will be forever grateful to my incredible doctors for saving our baby’s life,” Kourtney wrote in her caption.
+“I am eternally grateful to my husband, who rushed to my side from tour to be with me in the hospital and take care of me afterwards, my rock.
+And to my mom, thank you for holding my hand through this.
+As someone who has had three really easy pregnancies in the past, I wasn’t prepared for the fear of rushing into urgent fetal surgery.
+I don’t think anyone who hasn’t been through a similar situation can begin to understand that feeling of fear.
+I have a whole new understanding and respect for the mamas who have had to fight for their babies while pregnant.”

 The “All The Small Things” drummer and Kourtney were seen leaving a hospital together on Saturday, shortly after he returned home.
 While the family has not yet commented on what had happened, Travis did make a brief appearance in his son Landon’s TikTok livestream on Monday, per E!
 News.